Singapore-Cambridge GCE Ordinary Level: Mother Tongue

 The Singapore Examinations and Assessment Board (SEAB) is the examining authority for Mother Tongue subjects.
 The Mother Tongue paper is different from the other papers, in that it includes a "Mid-Year Examination" for written papers (i.e. Papers 1 and 2), taken on the first Monday of the June school holidays.
 The Oral and Listening Comprehension papers are usually taken in July, and the results for Mother Tongue are subsequently released in August.
 However, the candidate may opt to re-take the paper in October/November along with the other papers that the candidate has registered for, though an additional fee is payable.
 The November re-assessment only covers the written examinations; no re-assessment is available for the Oral and Listening Comprehension component of the examination.

 The best result of the two assessments is reflected in the result slip which will be released in January the following year.
 In addition to the grade, it will also show the candidate's performance in the Oral/Aural Examination as Distinction (highest), Merit, Pass or Ungraded.

-With effect from 2007, the use of approved electronic handheld dictionaries in O-level Chinese language composition examinations (Paper 1) has been allowed.
+With effect from 2007, the use of approved electronic handheld dictionaries in O-Level Mother Tongue and Higher Mother Tongue composition examinations (Paper 1) has been allowed.